 Working out at home can save you a lot of money, but even the best home workout can take time.
 This full-body kettlebell workout uses only two exercises and one piece of home gym equipment.
 Use this 2-move wonder to get fit and build muscle at home or in the gym, using only the best kettlebell you can find (and some perseverance).

 What makes this 2-move full body kettlebell workout effective?

 These two exercises also make Pavel's workout a super-simplified push-pull workout; it combines a pull movement, the swing, with a push movement, the dip.
-Our version puts a twist on this because not only we all want big arms and pecs, we also want to use the least amount of equipment and having a multi-gym equipped with a dip station is not considered minimalist, in our books anyway.
+Our version puts a twist on this because not only do we all want big arms and pecs, but we also want to use the least amount of equipment and having a multi-gym equipped with a dip station is not considered minimalist, in our books anyway.

 Warm up, cool down and nutrition

 Efficient muscle building very much depends on eating correctly.
 During workouts, you overexert your muscles, and to help them repair quickly, you'll need protein.
 This constant cycle of damaging, resting and repairing your muscles will eventually lead to muscle growth and requires protein.

 Protein should be supplied from a variety of sources, including lean meat, fish, eggs, green vegetables, tofu, nuts and so on.
 Additionally, you can use protein powder shakes and protein bars to have some protein on the go or post-workout.